-Those who have performed good works shall go to eternal paradise in which is found every kind of spiritual and corporeal blessing and evil doers will be sent to the inferno unless they repent in this world, and repentance means that one should seriously and willingly repent for their past sins, and decide definitely not to adhere to such sins in the future, and to indemnify and make good what would be deemed indemnifiable and where they have infringed and violated the rights of other individuals, to restore and repair them to the rightful party, for after all nothing is hidden from God.
+Those who have performed good works shall go to eternal paradise in which is found every kind of spiritual and corporeal blessing and evil doers will be sent to the inferno unless they repent in this world, and repentance means that one should seriously and willingly repent for their past sins, and decide definitely not to adhere to such sins in the future, and to indemnity and make good what would be deemed indemnifiable and where they have infringed and violated the rights of other individuals, to restore and repair them to the rightful party, for after all nothing is hidden from God.

-6-Distinctions of Shi'ism
+Distinctions of Shi'ism

-Shi ism shares the three abovementioned principles with other Muslims but there are two points which are its distinguishing marks 3
+Shi'ism shares the three above mentioned principles with other Muslims but there are two points which are its distinguished marks:

-1-Belief in the Twelve Imams who are the vicegerents of the Prophet and whose account thas already been given.
+- 1. Belief in the Twelve Imams who are the vicegerents of the Prophet and whose account has already been given. - 2.
+Belief in Divine Justice.

-2-Belief in Divine justice.
 By this is meant that Shi'ism believes God never deals with injustice or oppression toward His creatures, for injustice and oppression towards others is a sign of either ignorance or lack of power whereas God is omniscient and omnipotent.
 As a consequence of this principle Shi'ism also believes that all human beings possess the freedom of will.
 No one is forced to obey or rebel.
 The destiny of each person is in his own hands.
-No one bears the weight of the sins of others nor is anyoue punished for the wrong doings of others.
+No one bears the weight of the sins of others no is anyone punished for the wrong doings of others.